semente/bak/README.md

 personal and desktop backups-mainly for your laptop when roaming around-but you can also find it useful in other situations.

-I wrote this script because I found *duplicity* and other alternatives for encrypted backups too complicated for my purposes.

 Although not tested on BSDs, Mac OS X, cygnus and the like, it should work fine in any machine with *GNU coreutils, findutils, grep, bash, GnuPG* and *rsync* installed.
 Feel free to send pull requests to